Correct-by-construction reach-avoid control of partially observable linear stochastic systems: Two-phase time horizon

-In this section, we propose the first of two extensions to our \gls{iMDP}-based planning method.
-The \gls{iMDP} defined in \cref{sec:FilterBasedAbstraction} has $\vert \States \vert = (\finiteHorizon+1) \vert \Partition \vert + 3$ states, i.e. one for every region at every time step, plus three for the absorbing, goal, and critical regions.
-Modeling time explicitly in the states is necessary, because the transition probabilities are time-varying through the dependence on the covariance matrix $\tilde{\cov}_k$ defined in \cref{eq:Kalman_covariance_tilde}.
-In the worst case, we need to evaluate the existence of every action in every state.
-If we define an action for every state (as we assumed in \cref{sssec:actions}), the complexity of building the abstraction is, therefore, quadratic in the number of states.
+The \gls{iMDP} defined in \cref{sec:FilterBasedAbstraction} has $\vert \States \vert = (\finiteHorizon+1) \vert \Partition \vert + 2$ states, i.e., one for every region of partition $\Partition$ at every time step, plus two for the absorbing and critical states.
+Modeling time explicitly in the \gls{iMDP}'s states is necessary because the transition probabilities defined in \cref{eq:TransitionProb1} are \emph{time-varying} due to the dependence on the covariance matrix $\cov_{\delta_{k+1}}$.